Solo Trip to Kashmir in December

 From the time I landed in Kashmir and saw the men wearing the long coats (locally known as Pheran), I wanted one.
 After hunting and moving around the market we found it.
 I looked so Kashmiri wearing it that as I walked out of the shop a person asking me an address of a store approached me; mission accomplished!
 Post 4 pm things get super chilly (doesn’t sound right, as I am writing this blog post 2 weeks post visiting Kashmir from Kerala which is super hot at 4:45pm!), we caught another 20Rs Sumo to Nishad Bagh for a bone-chilling 500 meters walk back to Zostel post the cozy Sumo ride.
 Late night conversations, games, travel plans and awesome Zostel food was an everyday thing after a tiring day!

 Snowy town.
 Mountains and a river fascinate me, so how could I skip Pahalgam?
 But but but, most of the homestays along the river were shut and the river was almost dry.
-Even then I wanted to go to this place, but (again a but) there was some unrest in Anantnag (a town on the way to Pahalgam) and it was impossible to reach the place now.
+Even then I wanted to go to this place, but (again a but) there was some unrest in Anantnag (a town on the way to Pahalgam) and it was impossible to reach Pahalgam.
 Instead, we decided to head to Gulmarg with a couple of others.
 My my, I am so glad we decided this.
 Gulmarg is a snowy dreamy black and white town.
 Take the ride using the Gondola ropeway to 14000ft and be mesmerized by snow all around and high mountains in the background.
-Some tips: do not take a guide, instead, donate that money to someone in need.
+Pro tip: do not take a guide, instead, donate that money to someone in need.
 The worst thing about Gulmarg is that the sellers (guides or anyone else) would be so sticky that you would buy just to keep them away.
 To reach Gulmarg you can take the public transport or share a cab with others at Zostel (generally a cab would cost about Rs.
 2000)

 Old Srinagar.
 I had another day in Kashmir, so wanted to explore Srinagar further instead of going to a new place.
 Srinagar is known for all the beautiful masjids and people at Zostel helped us figure out the perfect route to experience the Sufi culture.
 We started with Shrine of Syed Kamal-ud din Sahib walked till Ziyarat Makhdoom Sahib and ended our day with the beautiful Dargah Sahib.
 The local people are super helpful, one of them even went out of his route (literally) to make sure we catch the right Sumo.
 The walk through the old Srinagar and each of the places we visited gave a more authentic, non-touristy view of Kashmir.
 We ended the day on a sad note, as Ika left her friend’s 200$ jacket in one of the Sumo!
 Worth it for the day?
 Ask her.